phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-For sim-specific code in sims that are PhET-iO instrumented, `tandem` should be required, with no default value needs.
+For sim-specific code (in sims that are PhET-iO instrumented), `tandem` should be required, with no default value needed.
-This ensures that a missing `tandem` is identified by the type checker, whereas the common-code approach won’t be caught until runtime with PhET-iO enabled.
+This ensures that a missing `tandem` is identified by the type checker.

 ```js
 type SelfOptions = {...};